working-group-two/engineering-blog/pages/blog/_posts/2020-05-18-formatting-erlang.md

 One big problem with this is that it uses Emacs `erlang-mode` for formatting.
-Sure, I am an Emacs user and the `erlang-mode` and its formatting is maintained and supperted by OTP, but my non-emacs coworkers would not be happy if they need to install Emacs every time they want to format the code.
+Sure, I am an Emacs user and the `erlang-mode` and its formatting is maintained and supperted by OTP, but my non-Emacs coworkers would not be happy if they need to install Emacs every time they want to format the code.

 ## [steamroller](https://github.com/old-reliable/steamroller/)

-Though it was easy to setup, just add it to dependencies in your Rebar config and run `rebar3 steamroll`, my first impression of the execution was that it was really slow.
+Though it was easy to setup (just add it to dependencies in your Rebar config and run `rebar3 steamroll`), my first impression of the execution was that it was really slow.
 Even when running subsequent calls on my Dell XPS 13 P82G it took around 3.5 minutes to format.